indigo-dc/jenkins-pipeline-library/docs/user/step_by_step/min_configuration.rst

 A minimal configuration
 =======================
 We will use the fictional repository *https://github.com/myorg/myrepo*.
-The required steps to set up the layout would imply the following steps:
+The following steps set up the minimum layout:

 1. Clone the repo